DLFMetadataAssessment/WebsiteDocumentation/entries/contributing-to-site.md

 *Note*: A video detailing how to review a pull request from a forked repository is available on [**Youtube**](https://youtu.be/3fqsS2_ahXM).

 When opening a pull request, you'll want to first scroll down and see if Github can merge the changes automatically.
-If this is the case, you'll see below the comments an alert that "This branch has no conflicts with the master branch."
-There will also be a button that will let you merge the pull request automatically in this case.
-If there are branch conflicts, please reach out the DLF MAWG group members listed in the [Maintenance](maintenance) page to resolve this issue.
+If this is the case, you'll see below the comments an alert that ```This branch has no conflicts with the master branch.``` There will also be a button that will let you merge the pull request automatically in this case.
+If there are branch conflicts, please reach out to one of the DLF MAWG group members listed in the [Maintenance](maintenance) page to resolve this issue.

 However, it's general best practice to review the changes in a pull request yourself before merging, even if there's nothing wrong.
-If you're reviewing changes from a fork, here's the steps you'll need to take to review changes:
+If you're reviewing changes from a fork, here's the steps you'll need to take:

-1. Review the title and description of the pull request and comparing the contents of the changed file(s) to the original issue.
+1. Review the title and description of the pull request and compare the contents of the changed file(s) to the original issue.

-2. Review the *Files Changed* tab to compare files and confirm that the change was substantially implemented.
+2. Review the ```Files Changed``` tab to compare files and confirm that the change was substantially implemented.

 	- *Note*: To learn more about how to compare different files, consult the GitHub [**About comparing branches in pull requests**](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-comparing-branches-in-pull-requests) page.

 3. Confirm that the change will appear satisfactorily on the website by:

 	- Opening a browser and navigating to the forked directory you are reviewing and the URL for the repository (this can be found in the green "Clone or Download" box).